 - I will follow up with customers by providing status updates.
 I will assess customers’ level of satisfaction by asking, “have your needs been met?” or, “are you satisfied?”

-- I will take ownership for the appearance of Durham Regional Hospital’s campus by picking up and disposing of trash inside or outside of the facility.
+- I will take ownership for the appearance of Duke Regional Hospital’s campus by picking up and disposing of trash inside or outside of the facility.
 I will ensure my workplace is neat, organized, and free of clutter.